-If the individual referred to the DBS is a teacher, the School may also decide to make a referral to the NCTL.
+If the individual referred to the DBS is a teacher, the School may also be required to make a referral to the TRA.

 14. Queries

 If an applicant has any queries on how to complete the Application Form or any other matter they should contact the HR Manager.